There's a different equity story being told by sentiment: Jumia Technologies AG (JMIA). - The Dwinnex

-In the latest session, Jumia Technologies AG (NYSE: JMIA) closed at $3.63 up 2.54% from its previous closing price of $3.54.
-In other words, the price has increased by $+0.0900 from its previous closing price.
-On the day, 1776052 shares were traded.
-JMIA stock price reached its highest trading level at $3.6500 during the session, while it also had its lowest trading level at $3.3673.
+In the latest session, Jumia Technologies AG (NYSE: JMIA) closed at $3.98 down -9.13% from its previous closing price of $4.38.
+In other words, the price has decreased by -$0.4000 from its previous closing price.
+On the day, 3108764 shares were traded.
+JMIA stock price reached its highest trading level at $4.5400 during the session, while it also had its lowest trading level at $3.9800.

 Sponsored